Avaiga/taipy-getting-started/steps/explain_md/step_1_visual_elements.md

 # Data

 The data that will be used in the next codes will be retrieved by this little code.
-The dataset is a real time serie.
-It means that for certain days we will not have any information.
-It is composed of these Index,Date,Value.
-The Index is a unique identifier for each data point.
-The Date is the date of the data point.
-The Value is the value of the data point.

 ```python
 import pandas as pd